List of Asian Americans and Pacific Islands Americans in the United States Congress

-This is a list of Asian Americans and Pacific Islands Americans in the U.S. Congress.
+This is a list of Asian Americans and Pacific Islander Americans in the U.S. Congress.

 Asian Americans are Americans of Asian descent.
 The term refers to a panethnic group that includes diverse populations with ancestral origins in East Asia, South Asia or Southeast Asia, as defined by the U.S. Census Bureau.

-Pacific Islands Americans, also known as Oceanian Americans, Pacific Islander Americans or Native Hawaiian and/or other Pacific Islander Americans, are Americans who have ethnic ancestry among the indigenous peoples of Oceania (viz.
+Pacific Islander Americans, also known as Oceanian Americans, Pacific Islander Americans or Native Hawaiian and/or other Pacific Islander Americans, are Americans who have ethnic ancestry among the indigenous peoples of Oceania (viz.
 Polynesians, Melanesians and Micronesians).
 For its purposes, the U.S. Census also counts Indigenous Australians as part of this group.

-As of February 2021, there are 15 representatives and 2 senators of Asian-American descent who are currently serving in Congress.
-In addition, there are one representative and three non-voting delegates of Pacific Islander descent who currently are also serving.
-Since 1900, 20 Pacific Islanders have been elected to the House of Representatives (17 of them as non-voting Resident Commissioners, Delegates or Resident Representatives) and one has been elected to the U.S. Senate.
+As of January 3, 2025, there are 19 representatives and three senators of Asian-American descent who are currently serving in Congress.
+In addition, there are three non-voting delegates of Pacific Islander descent who currently are also serving.
+Since 1900, 21 Pacific Islanders have been elected to the House of Representatives (18 of them as non-voting Resident Commissioners, Delegates or Resident Representatives) and one has been elected to the U.S. Senate.
 Hawaii was the first territory to send a Pacific Islander to the House of Representatives (in 1900) and was also the first state to send a Pacific Islander to the U.S. Senate (in 1990).

-Since 1957, 38 Asian Americans have been elected as U.S. Representatives and 9 as U.S. Senators.
+Since 1957, 41 Asian Americans have been elected as U.S. Representatives and nine as U.S. Senators.
 Hawaii was the first of four states to send an Asian American to the Senate (1959) and Illinois is the most recent state to elect a senator of similar descent for the first time (2016).
-With respect to the House of Representatives, California was the first of 13 states to elect an Asian American to the House (1956), and New Jersey is the most recent to do so for the first time (2018).
-Three Asian-American women have been elected to the Senate (two of whom currently are incumbents and represent Hawaii and Illinois, respectively), and 13 have been elected to the House (eight of whom currently are incumbents) from six separate states.
+With respect to the House of Representatives, California was the first of 13 states to elect an Asian American to the House (1956), and Oklahoma is the most recent to do so for the first time (2020).
+Three Asian-American women have been elected to the Senate (two of whom currently are incumbents and represent Hawaii and Illinois, respectively), and 13 have been elected to the House (nine of whom currently are incumbents) from seven separate states.

+Out of the 22 current AAPI members in the 119th Congress, 19 are Democrats (three senators and 16 representatives) and three are Republicans (three representatives).